Vida Montvydaitė: there is no agreement in Lithuania on what national minority isicelds

 ICELDS: What problems related to the integration of national communities into Lithuanian society would you specifically point out?

 Another important issue for the state is the problem that national minorities can become subjects of political and propaganda manipulations.
-This is a painful question, because these things are primarily intended to create tensions in the society.
-The efforts of the Department alone are not enough to counter this, because in this case joint endeavors of the society, national minorities, the state institutions and politicians are needed.
+This is a painful question because these things are primarily intended to create tensions in society.
+The efforts of the Department alone are not enough to counter this, because in this case joint endeavors of the society, national minorities, the state institutions, and politicians are needed.

 VM: This question contains several aspects.
 There is no universal model of minority protection in Europe.
 In general, there are three options.
 The first one is the regulation of minority rights protection on the basis of international agreements, the second – minority rights protection on the basis of bilateral agreements, and the third – the implementation of minority rights protection in accordance with the most appropriate examples of international practice.